Personal Injury & Medical Malpractice Lawyers

 Secondly, limitation periods bring certainty to potential defendants and an assurance that after the relevant limitation period has passed, they will not be subject to a historical claim.

-This certainty serves an important economic function in our society as the costs associated with maintaining records for many years and guarding against historical claims through obtaining adequate insurance coverage, is ultimately passed onto the consumer.
+This certainty serves an important economic function in our society, as the costs associated with maintaining records for many years and guarding against historical claims through obtaining adequate insurance coverage are ultimately passed onto the consumer.

 Impact of COVID-19 on Limitation Periods